arno01/argovue/README.md

 ## Development

-Deploy Kubernetes objects to configure `kubevue` from `kube` folder, and:
+Deploy Kubernetes objects to configure `argovue` from `kube` folder, and:

 ```sh
 skaffold dev --port-forward